PedroMat8/micropy/README.md

-## Package --> pore_sizer
+##  pore_sizer
-Tool to investigate pore space.
+Python package to investigate the pore space.

+## installation
+    pip install -i https://test.pypi.org/simple/ pore-sizer

-## Module --> pore_distribution
+##  pore_distribution
-It handles cumulative and frequency pore distributions from MIP and/or existing data.
+Module that handles cumulative and frequency pore distributions from MIP and/or existing data.

 * ### Input files:
   * **input_mip** --> is a two columns txt file from MIP analysis